Listen to an audio file of this tool.

 Step 1.
 Get Your Teen Thinking by Getting Their Input

-You can get your teen thinking about ways to manage their most upsetting emotions constructively by asking them open-ended questions.
+You can get your teen thinking about ways to manage their anger constructively by asking them open-ended questions.
 You’ll help prompt your teen’s thinking.
-You and your teen will also begin to better understand their thoughts, feelings, and challenges related to managing their intense emotions so that you both can address them.
-In gaining input, your teen:
+You and your teen will also begin to better understand their thoughts, feelings, and challenges related to managing their anger so that you both can address them.
+In gaining input, your teen

 - has the opportunity to become more aware of how they are thinking and feeling and understand when the cause of their upset is anger related;

 - can think through and problem solve any challenges they may encounter ahead of time;

 - has a greater stake in anything they’ve thought through and designed themselves, and with that sense of ownership comes a greater responsibility for implementing new strategies; and

 - will be working with you on making decisions (and understanding the reasons behind those decisions) about critical aspects of their life.

 - Be curious about your teen’s feelings.
 You might start by asking questions.